Have I the Right?: Chart success

 "Have I the Right?" was presented by Meek to several major labels, who turned it down.
-It was released in June 1964 on the Pye record label (Pye 7N 15664).
+It was released in the UK on 23 June 1964 by Pye Records.
 Louis Benjamin, Pye’s later chairman, rechristened the group The Honeycombs, a pun on the drummer’s name and her job as a hairdresser's assistant.
 The single’s sales started slowly, but by the end of July the record started to climb in the UK Singles Chart.
 At the end of August the record reached No. 1.
 Outside the UK "Have I the Right?" was a big success too.
 The song became No. 1 in Australia, Canada and Sweden.
 In the US the record reached No. 5 and in the Netherlands No. 2.
-"Have I the Right?" sold worldwide about two million copies within a year.
+In August 1964, the Honeycombs were awarded a Silver Disc by Disc magazine for the sales of 250,000 copies of the single in the UK, and by October 1964 "Have I the Right?" had sold roughly one million copies worldwide.

 Lawsuit

 In July 1965, the British music magazine NME reported that it had been agreed in the London High Court that "Have I the Right?" was the work of Howard and Blaikley.
 Composer Geoff Goddard agreed to drop allegations that he, and not they, had written the song.
 Goddard had been Meek's principal songwriter, but the two had fallen out.
 He claimed that the song was adapted from his earlier song "Give Me The Chance", but was too shy to testify in court.